M\"obius function for modules and thin representations: Introduction

+This approach coincides with the Möbius function for groups and can be used for any variety of algebras.
+The case of modules has particularly convenient properties, as any submodule is a kernel of some homomorphism.
+Thus, as with the classical Möbius function, rather than seeing the Möbius function acting on an ordered pair, a module and its submodule, it can be interpreted as acting on a single module — the corresponding factor module.
+Furthermore, the fact that modules with no nontrivial factors have no nontrivial submodules significantly simplifies the calculation of the Möbius function.

+However, the introduction of the Möbius function for modules is not motivated by its theoretical properties.
+In [7], T. Honold and A. A. Nechaev used Möbius inversion in algebraic coding theory.
+They also gave an explicit formula for the Möbius function of finite modules over finite rings.
+Honold later used their results in [6] to give a combinatorial characterisation of finite Frobenius rings.
+M. Greferath and S. E. Schmidt in [5] used Möbius inversion to give a new proof of the MacWilliams theorem for finite Frobenius rings, initially proved in [14] by J. A. Wood.
+The problem of characterising (one-sided) artinian rings satisfying MacWilliams theorems was solved in [9].
+However, the methods used still need to discuss the finite case separately; see [9, Thm.
+2.1].

+When attempting to generalise the explicit formula, [7, Prop.
+2], to representations of fin. dim. algebras, we realised that a similar formula could be obtained over arbitrary rings, assuming that the value is well-defined, i.e., the given module has finitely many submodules; see Section \ref{SecCalculation}.
+We use the same combinatorial properties as in [7], formulated in Subsection \ref{SecComb}.
+However, the proof of formula from [7] depends on the finiteness of a ring.

+\textit{Distributive modules}, i.e., modules whose lattice of submodules is distributive, are shown to be closely related to modules with finitely many submodules, see Subsection \ref{SecDist}.
+Furthermore, when calculating the Möbius function for a fixed module, it is useful to decompose it as a direct sum of \textit{unrelated} modules; see section \ref{SecOrthocyclic}.
+Such decomposition of a module corresponds to the decomposition of its poset of submodules.
+This problem naturally appeared early on in the study of distributive modules; see [13, Section 1].
+These findings were rediscovered recently in [4].

+The structure of the article is as follows.
+Section \ref{Prel} recalls notation and some well-known results used throughout the text.

+Section \ref{Sec3} presents a series of module-theoretic observations needed to prove the explicit formula for the Möbius function over a general ring.
+In particular, Subsection \ref{SecOrthocyclic} gathers existing results on unrelated modules.
+Subsection \ref{SecSemisimple} then studies the finite direct powers of a simple module based on its endomorphism ring.

-Section \ref{Algebras} discusses a particular case of bounded path algebras.
-We show how to calculate the Möbius function directly from the dimension vector.
-Using results from Section \ref{SecFinMany}, it is shown that a representation of a bound quiver algebra over an infinite field has finitely many subrepresentations if and only if it is a thin representation.
+Section \ref{SecFinMany} then characterises when a module of finite length has a finite lattice of submodules in Proposition \ref{Submodule-finite}.
+Applying this result to distributive modules in Section \ref{SecDist}, it is shown that a distributive module of a finite length has finitely many submodules.
+Subsection \ref{SecThin} then shows that a representation of a bound cyclic quiver over an infinite field has finitely many subrepresentations if and only if it is a thin representation, Proposition \ref{thin}.

+Section \ref{Definition} defines the Möbius function for modules and formulates combinatorial properties used in the proof of the explicit formula in Subsection \ref{SecCalculation}.